progapandist/rubotnik/README.md

 # Working with Boilerplate

 Your starting point is `bot.rb` file that serves your bot, enables its persistent menu and a greeting screen, and provides top-level routing for messages and postbacks.

+**Greeting screen** (the one with 'Get Started' button and a welcome message) can be configured inside `rubotnik/bot_profile.rb`.

+**Persistent menu** (note it supports nesting) can be defined inside `rubotnik/persistent_menu.rb`.

+Follow the logic of the provided examples, you can also refer to Facebook documentation (just note that all the examples there are raw JSONs as the API accepts them, some parts of them have already been abstracted out on facebook-messenger gem level).

+The most important thing in `bot.rb` happens inside of blocks fed to `Bot.on :messages` and `Bot.on :postbacks` call

 ## Helpers